secretstartups/handbook/culture/inclusion/leadership-dib-council/index.html.md

 ## Accountabilities and Commitments:

-These are the Accountabilities and Commitments that members of the Leadership DIB Council will commit to during their tenure on the Dhe Leadership DIB Council:
+These are the Accountabilities and Commitments that members of the Leadership DIB Council will commit to during their tenure on the The Leadership DIB Council:

 * To being an active member of the Leadership DIB Council this includes but is not limited:
     * Attending a regular sync meeting that is suitable for your working hours.
 We will host two meetings: One in AM PST and one in PM PST or switch the times on rotation to allow all members to attend bi-monthly